Learn more about student life

 Before your immigration application is sent to the IND, you are required to prove that you have sufficient financial means to cover your study (only for the first year of your study):

 - the Tuition Fee (BSc IBA €9,300.-, MSc €18,200.-;

 - the Costs of Living for 12 months (€10,800.-: €900.- for every month of your stay in the Netherlands)

 Note: it is not possible to pay your tuition fee in instalments

 Your main point of contact for the immigration application at RSM/ Erasmus University is Ms. Joyce Maliepaard.

 Once you have a conditional or unconditional offer you receive the ‘Guidelines immigration application process’ (from mid March on).
 The guidelines explains the procedure to successfully process your application.
-After having received the guidelines you will be registered in student registration system ‘Osiris Zaak’ (‘Osiris Zaak’ opens in the first week of April).
+After having received the guidelines you will be registered in student registration system ‘Osiris Zaak’ (‘Osiris Zaak’ opened April 20, 2020).

 After your registration in 'Osiris Zaak' your main point of contact is EUR Internatinonal Office (firstname.lastname@example.org).
 The immigration documents and invoice for the payment of the fees will be sent to you in 5 working days.